the urge to improve is what makes the difference

 More than 90% of Mexican’s trade with other countries is under free trade agreements.
 This is a large benefit as the economy is export-oriented.
 In April 2018, the European Union and Mexico reached an agreement in principle on a renewed trade agreement.
 The European Committee explained in their statement that import duties will no longer apply on virtually all products.
 Customs procedures for many products will also be simplified.
 This renewed trade agreement is expected to be beneficial for European agriculture, machine industry, and transport sectors, as the prices of their export products in Mexico will now be lower through reduced import tariffs and import quota’s.

 The OECD and WTO have both estimated the Mexican labor force as the hardest working labor force in the world.
 However, productivity remains relatively low.
 The increased implementation of latest technologies has the potential to keep improving the productivity of this work force.
-Unemployment is the lowest of all OECD member countries at 3.4%.
+With an unemployment rate of 3.4%, Mexico is on the fourth place of all OECD member countries.

 In conclusion, the conditions for investors in Mexico are improving.
 Due to its growth potential, it is a very promising country for the FSA Research Project 2019.
 It offers investors from the Netherlands various opportunities to expand their working activity in Mexico.